AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ### Property: NestPriority
 Get/Set the Nest Priority of the ITEM Object.

-Items with a higher number nest first giving preference to those itesm in the nesting process.
+Items with a higher number nest first giving preference to those items in the nesting process.
 ##### Returns
 NUMBER
 ### Property: Notes